edithatogo/mars/docs/MATURATION_TODO_LIST.md

-# 📋 pymars v1.0.0: Maturation and Optimization Todo List
+# 📋 mars v1.0.0: Maturation and Optimization Todo List

 ## 🎯 Goal
-Complete the remaining 5 tasks to fully mature and optimize the pymars library.
+Complete the remaining 5 tasks to fully mature and optimize the mars library.

 ## 📊 Current Status
 - **Total Tasks**: 230